How to Add a New Property Card in Rest Professional

 - The regular payments can be removed by highlighting the required payment and pressing Remove.

-- These are 5 customisable options that can be setup by going to Other > Utilities > System Options > Reminders tab.
+- These options can be setup by going to Other > Utilities > System Options > Reminders tab.
 When this is setup, you can tick the box to select which ones you wish to use and then enter the next due date.
-This can then be setup to appear on your portfolio checker.
+This can then be setup to appear on your portfolio check.

 Property Status – This will default as Active, which is correct and can be changed to Inactive when you are archiving the property.